 The process of goal-setting with OKRs is flexible and adjustable along the way.
 However, a few best practices go a long way in ensuring that teams have a set of unambiguous and focused set of goals to work towards.

-- Alignment is a key aspect of the OKR process.
-This means Key Results of a team’s Objectives may become Objectives of some of the team members.
+Alignment is a key aspect of the OKR process.
+For example, Team objectives can be easily aligned to company-level objectives and Key Results of a team’s Objectives may become the Objectives of some of the team members.
 Similarly, Key Results of the CEO may become Objectives of the VPs of various teams.

-- Allow teams and individuals to create about 40% of their OKRs.
-A healthy mix of top-down and bottom-up OKRs at ever level improves employee engagement and encourages innovation.
+Allow teams and individuals to create about 40% of their OKRs.
+A healthy mix of top-down and bottom-up OKRs at every level improves employee engagement and encourages innovation.

 Remember OKRs are not a catch-all list at the top levels - they are not simply an amalgamation of OKRs of the members.
 Each Objective must be deliberated on before making it to the list.